 This course is designed to investigate the advanced applications and concepts available in Microsoft Office Access.
 Students will be introduced to database management features ranging from the creation and modification of databases to maintaining data integrity.
-This course is designed to help prepare students for the Access portion of the Microsoft Office Specialist certification exam.

 Prerequisite: Computer Applications and Business Systems